Share this content. You can share the items you like with your friends.

 With advances in technology coming thick and fast, it can be hard to keep up, especially when it comes to the TV industry.
+Despite people only just beginning to get their heads around the idea of 4K TVs, it seems the 8K revolution has already arrived.

+There is no doubt that 8K TVs will change the way that content is consumed, much in the way that 4K was a huge technological leap.
 First introduced to the world in 2013, it took five years until the benefits of 4K televisions were fully realised and sales began to spike.

 OLED v Q-LED – understanding the difference